Kyle-Gaffney/ProjectEuler-Leetcode-Problems/README.md

-# ProjectEuler-Problem-Solutions
+# ProjectEuler-Leetcode-Solutions
-Collection of solutions to ProjectEuler problems in python
+Collection of solutions to ProjectEuler and Leetcode problems in python